CSE232-MSU/CSE232/labs/lab07.md

 Sometimes, there are bash commands you always want to run before you get to work.
 Perhaps, you want your terminal to configure some settings, or tell you how much disk space is left on the computer.
 To make this easier, there are two config files that bash looks for (in your home directory).

-.bashrc is a bash script that runs everytime you invoke the `bash` command (example: `bash my_script.sh`) and when you login. .bash_profile is a script that runs when you login to your user account.
+You `.bashrc` file is a bash script that runs every time you invoke the `bash` command (example: `bash my_script.sh`) and when you login.
+Your `.bash_profile` file is a script that runs when you login to your user account.
 Both of these are used to execute bash commands that set up your environment.

 Your PATH is a list of directories that bash (or tcsh, which is the default on the lab computers) looks in when trying to run a command.
 Bash looks through every folder in the list (in order), trying to find a program named identically to your command input.